The Visit (Loreena McKennitt album)

 The Visit is the fourth studio album by Loreena McKennitt.
-Released in 1991, the album has been certified four times platinum in Canada and gold in the United States.
-It was produced by Loreena McKennitt and Brian Hughes.
+Released on September 27, 1991, the album has been certified four times Platinum in Canada and Gold in the United States.
+It was produced by McKennitt and Brian Hughes.

 The album was a cowinner, with the compilation album Saturday Night Blues, of the 1992 Juno Award for Best Roots and Traditional Album of the Year.

 The album was released as a limited edition, numbered, 180 gram vinyl in 2016.

-A 30th anniversary edition of the album is slated for release in September, 2021.
+A 30th anniversary edition of the album titled "The Visit - The Definitive Edition" was released on September 24, 2021.